geographyclub/gis-from-command-line/README.md

 ### Geoprocessing

-Clip features to the extent of Europe and center it on projection.
+Clip features to the extent of Europe.
 ```bash
 file='land.gpkg'
 layer='land'